+Parents will receive an automated call from the district office using any/all phone numbers you provide us with in the main office.
 You can also check the district website, www.glenrocknj.org for school closing/delayed opening information.
-You will also receive an automated call to any/all phone numbers you register with the Main Office.
 Therefore, it is important for us to have your most up-to-date information in our database.